Brightoncounselling.org

 Initial half hour meeting and assessment

-I offer potential new clients an initial half hour meeting, charged at £15, either in person at my Brighton based therapy room or via Zoom.
+I offer potential new clients an initial half hour meeting, charged at £15, either in person at my Brighton based therapy room or online, via Zoom.
 This is not a counselling session but a chance to meet, to get a sense of the ‘fit’ for working together, to answer any questions and to find out some more about how counselling or EMDR may be helpful at this time.

 If we agree, I share my contract and complete, usually two, further ‘assessment’ sessions.
 Some people can complete the assessment in one session but it’s more usually two.
 Sometimes, when people have complex personal histories, the assessment can take more than two sessions.